Step 4: Full View

 Should Engineer A continue to seal plans he has not personally prepared or checked and reviewed in detail, relying on his confidence in subordinates' competence, or must he refuse to seal any document he has not personally verified through substantive review?

-Refuse to Seal Unreviewed Plans Board's choice Decline to affix his seal to any plan he has not personally checked and reviewed in sufficient detail to form an independent professional judgment about its conformity to design intent, applicable standards, and public safety requirements, even if this slows firm output or requires reducing project volume.
+O1 Decline to affix his seal to any plan he has not personally checked and reviewed in sufficient detail to form an independent professional judgment about its conformity to design intent, applicable standards, and public safety requirements, even if this slows firm output or requires reducing project volume.
+Board's choice

 The Seal and Signature as Professional Judgment Certification principle holds that the seal is a substantive first-person assertion of personal professional knowledge, not a bureaucratic formality, making Engineer A's verification non-delegable.
 The Subordinate Competence Confidence Non-Substitution principle holds that trust in subordinates' ability cannot replace the sealing engineer's own verification.
 Competing against these, the Chief Engineer Managerial Responsible Charge Standard acknowledges that a chief engineer contributes through conceptual direction and consultative input, which could be read as satisfying responsible charge at the role level even without document-level granular review.